-This course will stress leadership communication and negotiation.
+This course will stress leadership communication and the development of skills in negotiation.

-The leadership component of the course will consider communications skills in writing and speaking, strategy, communicating visions, and introducing change.
+The leadership component of the course will cover both written and verbal communications, strategy, expressing visions, and introducing change.

 By the end of the course you should be able to do the following: